gmlangeloh/IPGBs.jl/README.md

 Gröbner basis solver.
 In particular, it allows using the `groebner`, `normalform` and `minimize` commands with either input matrices, as in the original 4ti2 interface, or using a JuMP model.

+For implementation details and documentation, see [the docs page](https://gmlangeloh.github.io/IPGBs.jl/).

 ## Installation

 Open a Julia REPL and run: